 “You cannot look for another human being to validate you at all—no matter who they are, no matter how much money they have.
 Because humans are flawed and we disappoint.
 If you get your truth and your stability from God, you will move forward.
 That's my safe place.
 That's my anchor.
 So, if someone wants to look at my CV and be like, “but she's Black, we should give this role to Jessica Chastain” or whoever it is, then so be it.
 I'll just find someone else who's open-minded enough to work with me because of my talent and what I have to offer and not just the color of my skin.”

 This interview has been edited and condensed for clarity.

-Small Axe, the anthology series, is available on BBC iPlayer.
+Small Axe, the anthology series, is now streaming on Amazon Prime.